atroppe/angular-multi-project-workspace-example/README.md

 UPDATE projects/dialog-trigger/src/lib/dialog-trigger.module.ts (370 bytes)
 ```

+however, ng cli commands cant find the right ngModule if its not directly under the projects folder. (library can be moved later, or add to the library ngModule manually)

 (WIP) Build angular elements by running the custom script `npm run build:elements`
 (WIP) Elements are imported to the index.html file and can be tested by installing https://www.npmjs.com/package/serve and running `serve .`